MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/serialization.md

 ```

 The steps marked with * (in both diagrams) is implemented by the developer of a specific connector, and is different for each store.
-The steps marked with ** (in both diagrams) are supplied either as a method on a record or as part of the record definition, this is always supplied by the user, see [Custom Serialization](#custom-serialization) for more information.
+The steps marked with ** (in both diagrams) are supplied either as a method on a record or as part of the record definition, this is always supplied by the user, see [Direct Serialization](#direct-serialization-data-model-to-store-model) for more information.

 ## (De)Serialization approaches